jrp2014/smuggler2/CONTRIBUTING.md

-# Contributing to the Kowainik repositories
+# Contributing to the this repository

-## :wave: Greetings Traveler!
+## :wave: Greetings

-We are delighted you're reading this, and we appreciate the effort you're taking to make our projects awesome! :sparkles:
+Delighted you're reading this, appreciate the effort you're taking to make this project awesome! :sparkles:

 ## How to contribute